zsuddin/devops-challenge-01/SOLUTION.md

 ## Secuity
 - using a minimial nodejs image with no critical or high level CVE
-- all api inpusts are validated and cleaned
+- all api inputs are validated and cleaned
 - sql queries are parameterized
-- made secrets secure by using env file
+- secrets secured using env file
-- setup codeql for codescans and code smell
+- setup codeql for code scans
 - setup container scans for detecting CVE
-- setup SOBOM scan for in depth package and sub-dependencies scan for CVE
+- setup SBOM scan for in depth package and sub-dependencies scan for CVE